Last updated: 2025-07-29

 1 The University of Melbourne, 2 The University of Newcastle

-We tested 99 participants (77 F, 16 M, 6 Undeclared).
-Participants were recruited through the Melbourne School of Psychological Sciences Research Experience Pool (Mean age = 20.34, range = 17 - 60).
-Participants were reimbursed with credit toward completion of a first year psychology subject.
-Datasets from 1 subjects were excluded for completing the experiment twice; i.e., only the first of the datasets for these subjects was retained.
+We tested 100 participants (80 F, 17 M, 3 Undeclared).
+Participants were recruited through the Melbourne School of Psychological Sciences Research Experience Pool (Mean age = 20.3298969, range = 17 - 60).
+Participants were reimbursed with credit toward completion of a first-year psychology subject.

 The Fixed Difficulty experiment was completed before the Random Difficulty experiment.
 Participants only completed one of these.